sergejsvisockis/order-service/README.md

 docker-compose up --scale order-service=10
 ```

-Since strong consistency is one of the key non-functional requirements of this application an SQL database is being
+Due to the fact strong consistency is one of the key non-functional requirements of this application an SQL database
-used.
+is being used.
 Relational databases have one drawback in the sense that relational database quite challenging to scale horizontally
 due to the ACID guarantees.
 Besides that, such a huge number of database reads could potentially be a bottleneck due to the latency and network